 The leaseholder then proposes these Raft operations to the Raft group leader.
 The leaseholder and the Raft leader are almost always the same node, but there are situations where the roles might drift to different nodes.
 However, when the two roles are not collocated on the same physical machine, CockroachDB will attempt to relocate them on the same node at the next opportunity.

 CockroachDB leverages Raft as its consensus protocol.
 If you aren't familiar with it, we recommend checking out the details about how CockroachDB leverages Raft, as well as learning more about how the protocol works at large.

 In terms of executing transactions, the Raft leader receives proposed Raft commands from the leaseholder.
-Each Raft command is a write that is used to represent an atomic state change of the underlying key-value pairs stored in RocksDB.
+Each Raft command is a write that is used to represent an atomic state change of the underlying key-value pairs stored in the storage engine.

 For each command the Raft leader receives, it proposes a vote to the other members of the Raft group.

-Once the command achieves consensus (i.e., a majority of nodes including itself acknowledge the Raft command), it is committed to the Raft leader’s Raft log and written to RocksDB.
+Once the command achieves consensus (i.e., a majority of nodes including itself acknowledge the Raft command), it is committed to the Raft leader’s Raft log and written to the storage engine.
 At the same time, the Raft leader also sends a command to all other nodes to include the command in their Raft logs.

 Once the leader commits the Raft log entry, it’s considered committed.
-At this point the value is considered written, and if another operation comes in and performs a read on RocksDB for this key, they’ll encounter this value.
+At this point the value is considered written, and if another operation comes in and performs a read from the storage engine for this key, they’ll encounter this value.